man-group/adaero/README.md

 of who you would like to be able to login with the talent manager role. e.g. ["eforshaw", "cdalton"]

-#### `adaero.reload_users_on_app_start`
-This is normally set to `False` as we now rely on talent managers uploading the user hierarchy configuration CSV into the application.

-#### `adaero.load_user_email_list`
-In non-prod environments, we don't save emails within the User database.
-If this is set, we will save the emails of the following list of users identified by their LDAP username, allowing them to be emailed (if emailing is turned on). e.g. ["cdalton"]

 #### `adaero.allow_passwordless_access`
 A useful development flag for impersonation.
 This should be set to `false` in production.